Sam-Izdat/webui-editor-skeleton/README.md

 ### UI features

-Note: all the actual save/load features are implemented with `localStorage`.
+All the actual save/load features are implemented with indexedDB, with LocalStorage fallback.
 You have to bring and connect your own server logic.

 - create/update/save/load/delete/search scripts
 - create/update per-script versions/revisions